samzabala/framework/docs/sections/components/accordion.md

 `.accordion` on the other hand is being styled with just a `display:none;` or `display:block;` depending on its status.

-Also the width is full width.. of parent... like always..
-BECAUSE
+Also the width is full width.. of parent... like always.. because flex be a bitch sometimes

 As long as you avoid these properties on each element ya good.